 Provides tutoring to small groups (three or more) of undergraduate or graduate students who require additional help to understand a course or topical material.

-Graduate Students must be in good academic standing and must be registered full-time to work 20-hours per week (50% employment) or registered as half-time students to work 10-hours per week (25% employment) during the quarter for which they are hired.
+Students must be in good academic standing and must be registered full-time (12 units) to work 20-hours per week (50% employment) during the quarter for which they are hired.
+Students who work 10-hours per week (25% employment) may be registered full-time or half-time (1-6 units, graduate students).

 Undergraduate Students must be registered full-time students, in Junior or Senior standing with an overall GPA of at least 3.0.